lxRbckl/Project-Comperio/README.md

 ## Project Comperio
-> Build and visualize Instagram subcultures and their connections to each other.
+> Build and visualize Instagram subcultures and their connections to one another.
 Spring 2020.

 ### Installation
 ```